Enhancing Network Failure Mitigation with Performance-Aware Ranking: CLP-Aware Mitigation

-\parab{CorrOpt~\cite{Zhuo_CorrOpt}.} CorrOpt disables the link in \textbf{FCS} if there is sufficient path diversity to the spine/core.
+\parab{CorrOpt~\cite{Zhuo_CorrOpt}} disables the link in {\fcs} if there is sufficient path diversity.
 This is sub-optimal for the same reason discussed above: depending on the failure properties (\eg drop rate and location), taking no action may lead to a higher 1p throughput.
-CorrOpt focuses on FCS errors and does not consider congestion induced by capacity drops, like \textbf{Link Cut}.
+CorrOpt focuses on FCS errors and does not consider congestion induced by capacity drops, like {\lcut}.

-\parab{NetPilot~\cite{Wu_NetPilot}.} For \textbf{High FCS}, NetPilot always disables the link~---~not doing so would increase the loss rate (one of the health metrics in NetPilot).
-This is not always the best option: In a \textbf{Low FCS} scenario (with $O(10^{-5})$ drop rate), we can reduce the 1p throughput from \textbf{15} Mbps to \textbf{3.6} Mbps if we disable the link.
-After the \textbf{Link Cut}, NetPilot proceeds to disable the congested link or switch (to avoid additional packet drops), which exacerbates the problem~---~the 1p throughput reduces to \textbf{3.17} Mbps.
-A better strategy is to undo a previous mitigation and re-enable the \textbf{Low FCS} link when \textbf{Link Cut} occurs: the 1p throughput of this is \textbf{14.2} Mbps.
+\parab{NetPilot~\cite{Wu_NetPilot}} always disables the faulty link to optimize one of its health metrics (loss rate).
+This may not be the best option.
+In a \lfcs scenario, disabling the link drops the 1p throughput from \underline{15 Mbps} to \underline{3.6 Mbps}.
+After the {\lcut}, NetPilot disables the congested link or switch to avoid additional drops.
+This exacerbates the problem and reduces the 1p throughput to \underline{3.17 Mbps}.
+A better strategy is to undo the previous mitigation and re-enable the {\lfcs} link when {\lcut} occurs, which results in 1p throughput of \underline{14.2 Mbps}.

 \parab{Takeaways.} While this is a simplified example, operators can negatively impact customers in practice and cause extended outages if they fail to find an effective mitigation~\cite{Azure-RCA}.
 Rules with static thresholds in troubleshooting guides cannot capture correct mitigations because CLP impact depends on traffic demands.
-Local path diversity measures (as in CorrOpt) cannot capture customer impact since they do not account for the failure characteristics.
-Non end-to-end metrics like packet loss or utilization (as in NetPilot) often suggest disabling links, which discounts better mitigations.
-By using CLP, \sysname can rank mitigations by global impact on end-to-end measures.
+Path diversity measures (as in CorrOpt) cannot capture customer impact since they do not account for the failure characteristics.
+Non-end-to-end metrics like packet loss or utilization (as in NetPilot) often suggest disabling links, which discounts better mitigations.
+In contrast, \sysname ranks mitigations based on impact on end-to-end global measures.